 Different states have different welding certification requirements, each with their own fees.
 Some states require students to graduate from a state-sanctioned program to begin working as a welder, and some do not.

-There are no licensing requirements in Illinois and Missouri, where MTI offers Journeyman Welder Programs.
+There are no licensing requirements in Illinois and Missouri, where MTI offers Welding Programs.
 This means that in these states a welder does not need to pass any kind of state exam to begin working.

 However, some employers look for specific certifications from accredited organizations or in particular specialties.
 For example, the American Welding Society (AWS) offers a Certified Welder exam.
 This exam measures your welding performance.
 Passing this exam shows employers that you are an AWS Certified Welder.
 The application costs $50.
 AWS also offers other types of exams at different price points for different purposes.